Couples Counselling Southampton

 The Role of Counselling

 This requires some give and take, sharing of thoughts and feelings.
-Couples can develop negotiation skills whilst learning about yourself and your partner.
+Couples can develop negotiation skills, to recognise the importance of meeting own needs whilst learning about yourself and your partner.

 Relationships in difficulty can benefit from counselling, See my article on getting the most out of couples counselling, for further information.